Migrant rescues along US-Mexico border climb amid sweltering heat and high water levels - KTVZ

 As part of ongoing planning to deal with a high volume of migrants, DHS has focused on more efficiently processing those who are released from custody while they go through their immigration proceedings.

-The plan would send migrants to Los Angeles, Dallas, Houston and Albuquerque, according to the official, and help alleviate border shelters that have been overwhelmed.
+The plan would send migrants to Los Angeles, Dallas, Houston and Albuquerque, New Mexico, according to the official, and help alleviate border shelters that have been overwhelmed.

 A DHS spokesperson previously told CNN that a decision hasn’t been made.